 Several caveats accompany our research.
 First, our results are for a highly selective research intensive institution and are not necessarily generalizable to other institutions.
 Second, we are not able to determine causality.
 For example, the finding that the gender dyad of the advisor and student plays a role could stem from a variety of causes, such as matching, undervaluation of the research skills of women by male advisors, the amount of energy and effort faculty invest in students or a tendency of women to apply to work under less productive male advisors.
 They could also arise by gender bias in response to student applications [36].
 Third, our measure of team size of the student is biased downward since it does not include postdoctoral researchers who are members of the team but supported on fellowships or other sources of funds rather than grants.
-Fourth, we only attribute publications to a student if they are coauthored with other students or faculty who are not the advisors are excluded.
+Fourth, we only attribute publications to a student if they are coauthored with the dissertation advisor; sole-authored papers or the small number of papers coauthored with other students or faculty who are not the advisors are excluded.
 Finally, we only use one measure of research productivity-publications.
 Richer measures, such as job placements and career trajectories are currently being developed.